 - the process is complex and includes branching scenarios

-The "Start" action is added to the process map by default.
+The "Start" action is added to the process map by default, but the element name can be changed by double-clicking it.
 Once you select the "Build Diagram" option, the first Sequence is added automatically.
 To continue building the process diagram, follow the below steps:

 - Hover over the Sequence to see the plus (+) sign that allows adding the new element to your diagram.

 - Hover over the plus (+) sign corresponding to the place where you want to add the next element.

 - Select the next diagram element type.
 The available options are:

 - Sequence - represents a group of actions related to a particular business step of your process

 - Decision - allows you to build different branching scenarios of the process flow

 - End - specifies the endpoint of the process